So you've plumped for a MASK remote monitoring system. Good for you! Your business is about to get easier, more efficient, and much more productive.

 In our last post, we discussed the installation of MASK remote monitoring systems.
 Now, we'll talk a bit about what you can expect once your system is up and running.

 What can be monitored remotely?

 Our innovative remote monitoring systems can be set up to monitor pretty much anything.
 If we can make your system produce data, we can also monitor that data.
 Want to check on food quality?
 Oversee energy usage?
 Spot operational patterns over time?
 Keep an eye on pressure levels?
 Make sure everything's working as it should?
 In our experience, you can, with a bit of ingenuity, make almost any system or operation churn out data!
-We've set up remote monitoring systems across an extremely wide range of industries, and our systems are even now hard at work monitoring a diverse range of processes.
-If you're unsure whether or not a remote monitoring system could work for you, give us a call or email, and we'll chat through your options.
+We've set up remote monitoring systems across an extremely wide range of industries and our systems are even now hard at work monitoring a diverse range of processes.
+If you're unsure whether or not a remote monitoring system could work for you, contact us and we'll chat through your options.

 How will it work?

 As we discussed in our last post, MASK's engineers will connect your system up to a PLC.
 This will collect, store and send out the data you need.
 This data can be collected in whatever form suits you best, from pure data to analytical graphs.